MatthiasWeier/Everything-I-Learn/Hardware/CPU/README.md

    ```

 2. ⚡ **Instruction Execution**:
-   - Registers accelerate the **execution** of instructions by holding values that are directly processed by the **ALU** or accessed by memory.
-This minimizes the need for the CPU to fetch data from slower memory (like RAM), enhancing efficiency.
+   - Registers accelerate **instruction execution** by holding values that can be directly processed by the **ALU** or referenced by memory operations.
+This reduces the need to access slower memory (e.g., RAM), improving the overall efficiency of instruction cycles.

 3. 🔄 **Control and Data Flow Management**:
-   - Registers store essential data for managing control flow, such as instruction addresses, flags, and intermediate results.
-This smooths transitions between the instruction fetch, decode, and execution cycles, maintaining the efficiency of CPU operations.
+   - Registers play a critical role in **managing control flow** by storing essential data like instruction addresses, flags, and intermediate results.
+They ensure smooth transitions between the fetch, decode, and execute cycles of the CPU, supporting efficient operation.

 ---

 ## 🛠️ Types of Registers

 1. 🧮 **Accumulator (ACC)**:
-   - The **Accumulator** stores intermediate results from operations performed by the **ALU**.
-By keeping these results in the ACC, the CPU avoids writing them to slower memory, significantly speeding up arithmetic and logical operations.
+   - The **Accumulator** is used to store the result of operations performed by the **ALU**.
+It acts as a primary temporary storage for values being processed by the CPU, reducing the need to access slower memory after every operation.

    ```mermaid
    graph LR;